appseconnect/docs/_posts/ProcessFlow Management/2020-03-15-processflow-listing-page.md

 in the drop down that would enable the user to create a child folder of the selected folder.
 ![Processflow Home2](../../staticfiles/processflow/media/processflow-home2.png)
 2. You can create multiple child folders under the Home Folder.
-Users can create maximum of 50 foldersfor process flow for an organization.
+Users can create maximum of 50 folders for process flow for an organization.
 3. Click on the Home folder, the process flow listing page appears on the Right side of  the page.
 Empty folder will have the view as given below.
 ![Processflow Home3](../../staticfiles/processflow/media/processflow-home3.png)